 2) Access to cash without regard to age, employment status, or planned use

 3) No negative effect on qualifying for College Financial Aid

 4) Tax-deferred / tax-free cash growth

-5) Non-taxable Retirement savings withdrawals
+5) Non-taxable Retirement savings withdrawals under current laws

 6) Unlike IRA withdrawals, will not cause potential increase in taxes of Social Security benefits!

 Additionally, many of these policies can now be mated to Long-Term Care riders, resulting in policies with great optionality and flexibility.

 We start with a traditional savings vehicle, Whole Life insurance.
 These policies are devoid of direct stock or bond market sensitivity, but are growth-oriented.
 These policies have become more sophisticated over the years, and represent an opportunity for those willing to use an alternative to what has become conventional.
 We believe stock market volatility is damaging; consistency is more reasonable for most.
 And why not with guarantees?

 We have a lot to talk about…agreed?